jackrobertscott/icetea/packages/lumbridge-router/README.md

 #### `Router.Link`

-A React component which let's you link to your routes.
+This is a React component which let's you link to your routes.

 ```js
 import { Router } from 'lumbridge';